ph1ps/swift-concurrency-deadline/README.md

 ## Details

-The library comes with two free functions, one with a generic clock.
-And another one which uses the `ContinuousClock` as default.
+The library comes with two free functions, one with a generic clock and another one which uses the `ContinuousClock` as default.
 ```swift
 public func deadline<C, R>(
   until instant: C.Instant,